tkr22777/teaching-kg-574/04_devices.md

 ```

 ### Switch (modern)
+- Connects devices on the same network and sends traffic only where it needs to go.
-- Learns which device is on which port and sends traffic only where needed.
+- Learns which device is on which port by watching traffic.
+- Stops collisions and shares bandwidth more fairly than a hub.
+- Works at the Ethernet level and doesn’t change IP addresses.
+- Can separate groups with VLANs on one physical switch.
+- In homes, the Ethernet ports on a Wi‑Fi router are a built‑in switch.

 ```mermaid
 graph LR